zuecone/react-material-UI-boilerplate/README.md

 React boilerplate which contains all packages that are needed to start React project.

 It can be used with regular babel syntax or ES6 - Class syntax.

+# Example #
+Developer does not need require like:

+* var CustomComp = require('file_path/CustomComp')
+* import CustomComp from 'file_path/CustomComp'

+Instead, developer can do:

+* var CustomComp = require('CustomComp')

+* import CustomComp from 'CustomComp'